Knowledge · DIFC family office

 Real estate, private equity, venture, credit, operating-business expansion.
 Per UBS Global Family Office 2025, the US is the dominant 2026 destination across DIFC-licensed families.

-Inquiry through the contact form and a discovery conversation.
-Send the holding-brand site, family-office description, US-facing materials if any, and named US allocation targets.
+Inquiry through the contact form and an inquiry screening.
+Share the holding-brand site, family-office description, US-facing materials if any, and named US allocation targets.
 Response within one business day.

 What this work does not include.